Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "Nah, Horse.
 Saw the whole thing, you’re cool."
 Lyle reassured him.
 He slipped on some blue disposable gloves and quickly frisked Dumbass, which turned up a modified e-cigarette of the kind used by people who wanted a *strong* hit of Cimbrean Tea.
 What little black market Folctha had revolved around the potent narcotic found in the ubiquitous native weed’s young shoots, and it took different people different ways.
 "Might need to talk to Rooney about the table, though," he added, sealing the find away in a plastic bag to hand over to Cimbrean Colonial Security.

 Adam considered the table in question.
 He’d neutralized the knife by the simple expedient of slamming it point-first into the wood, and it was now thoroughly stuck, having sunk nearly three inches into the native nutwood.
 "Shit.
-Uh… I guess I could ask Rebar to-"
+Uh...
+I guess I could ask Rebar to-"

 "Don’t even worry about it."
 That was Rooney himself, a proud Irishman whose closest approach to Ireland had been a day trip to Queens.
 "That’s *your* table now.
 I’ll take the repair bill out of this eejit," he said, and set about persuading Dumbass’ girlfriend to back off.